Sign up to our Newsletter

 University of Michigan - Ann Arbor

-UMichigan is also tied for the tenth-best law school.
+UMichigan is also tied for the ninth-best law school.
 Here’s what it takes to gain admission:

-• An LSAT Score: The median accepted LSAT score is 171
+• LSAT/GRE Scores: The median LSAT score of 2024’s matriculating class was 171

 • A Personal Statement: Ideally between two to four double-spaced pages